 How do I vote?

-—Early voting (in person) is May 27 – June 6 at certain designated polling places during normal business hours and Saturdays 9:00 AM to 5:00 PM.
-We recommend: STAY HOME AND REQUEST AN ABSENTEE BALLOT INSTEAD—
+—Early voting (in person) will be at certain designated polling places during normal business hours and Saturdays 9:00 AM to 5:00 PM.
+Once dates for early voting are set, we’ll update here—

 If I request an absentee ballot, can I still vote in-person if I choose?